“Every man has two countries; his own and France.”John F. Kennedy

 - Mont Blanc in the French Alps is the highest mountain in Europe.

-- France produces nearly a billion tons of cheese a year, of which there are 400 different types.
+- France produces nearly a billion tons of cheese annually, of which there are 400 different types.

 - Once rated 4th most productive country in the world.